 To begin your mandala journal gather up an array of pencil crayons, and fine tip felt markers in a wide range of colors.
 It is helpful to use a good sized sketchbook, at least 8 1/2" x 11" works well.

 Find a circular item to trace such as a plate - and with a pencil or a black fineliner trace 30 circles on each right hand pages of your journal.

 As you are drawing and coloring within your mandala circle, words or phrases might spontaneously arise in your consciousness.
 Write your random notes and insights on the left side of the page.

 At the end of 30 days of creating mandalas write me at firstname.lastname@example.org and tell me of your journey, accompanied by a picture of 1-3 of your mandalas, if you feel like sharing!
-Or, tag me @shelleyklammer on Instagram and I will send you the e-course 30 Days of Passion and Purpose for free.
+Or, tag me @shelleyklammer on Instagram and I will follow along! #30dayintuitiveartchallenge

 This has been both motivational and healing for me over the month.